-- All animals must meet state health regulations listed in this fair book under Wisconsin County, District and State Fairs Animal Health Rules and Regulations. - All dairy animals must be polled or dehorned/descured prior to exhibiting at the fair with the exception of the current year's spring calves. - Registration papers on purebred animals MUST be submitted to the dairy barn supervisor prior to the dairy show or the animal must be shown in the grade category. - Only animals with 87% Registered Holstein Ancestry (RHA) and above are eligible to show in the Registered Holstein classes. - Refer to page 3 for managerial project requirements if applicable.
+- All animals must meet state health regulations listed in this fair book under Wisconsin County, District and State Fairs Animal Health Rules and Regulations. - All dairy animals must be polled or dehorned/descured prior to exhibiting at the fair. - Registration papers on purebred animals MUST be submitted to the dairy barn supervisor prior to the dairy show or the animal must be shown in the grade category. - Only animals with 87% Registered Holstein Ancestry (RHA) and above are eligible to show in the Registered Holstein classes. - Refer to page 3 for managerial project requirements if applicable.